 2) present your chocolate like this

-When you’re using chocolate bars, give each bar its own plate(s) and break it into chunks.
-Make sure to remove all their wrapping, to avoid ruining your tasters’ experience.
+Give each bar its own plate(s) and break it into chunks.
+Make sure you remove all their labels, to avoid ruining your tasters’ experience.

 Number each plate, “chocolate 1”, “chocolate 2”, etc. Display them using table cards that tasters can see.
 Save the very sweetest types of chocolate for the very last table.
 Keep all unopened bars far from the room.

 Later, at the group share later, you can reveal what they’ve tasted.